-We have a substantial amount of indebtedness.
-The following chart sets forth certain important credit information and is presented as of December 31, 1998, (1) assuming we had completed our offerings and (2) assuming we had completed our offerings and the recent and proposed transactions described in this prospectus, each as of December 31, 1998.
+We are a highly leveraged company.
+The following chart sets forth certain important credit information and is presented as of December 31, 1998, (1) assuming we had completed our proposed debt and equity offerings and (2) assuming we had completed our proposed debt and equity offerings and consummated the 1999 Transactions described in this prospectus, each as of December 31, 1998.